 Integrative Medicine Included

-Friedberg believes the center's integrative medicine department, which unites conventional medicine with complementary therapies to treat the whole person, is just one example of what will set the center apart from other mesothelioma programs in the country.
+Friedberg believes the center's integrative medicine department, which unites conventional medicine with complementary therapies to treat the whole person, is just one example of what will set the center apart from other mesothelioma programs in the country."We really have a comprehensive approach.
+There is no one good treatment for this disease.
+You need a team approach with different disciplines and everyone committed to make it work," he said.
+"We have that here."

 The University of Maryland School of Medicine has been a national leader in innovative care for lung and esophageal cancers.
 It also is one of the country's top biomedical research institutions.